Payment Plan Available | Se Habla Español

 Collecting a Debt vs. Debt Collection Agencies – What’s the Difference?

-The terms of the FDCPA apply to debt collection agencies.
-However, most credit card companies have an internal debt collection department tasked with accounts receivable.
-As such, some of the restrictions that apply to debt collection agencies under the FDCPA do not apply to debt collection departments.
 While they cannot verbally threaten you, they can call you at work (unless you expressly tell them to stop) and can repeatedly call you at home.
 However, once you involve an attorney or declare bankruptcy, they can no longer contact you directly.

-Why it can be Difficult to Stop Creditor Harassment without an Attorney
+Why it Can be Difficult to Stop Creditor Harassment Without an Attorney

-Debt collection agencies operate like call centers: the hours can be inconvenient, the work thankless, and the pay leaves something to be desired.
-As a result, turnover is a constant reality; proper training and accountability pose constant challenges.
 Additionally, there may be employee incentive plans rewarding collection agents for recovering a certain level of payments.
 All of these factors can lead to poorly trained, inexperienced collection agents who resort to threats and harassment to collect on past due accounts.